paguzma/cjekel.github.io/_posts/2015-09-18-Open-and-View-IM7-Files-with-Python.md

 title:  "Open and View IM7 Files with Python"
 date:   2015-09-18 23:44:00
 description: How to open and view LaVision DaVis IM7 files using the wrapper ReadIM and Python
+keywords: [Python, LaVision, open IM7 files, how to, open IM7 files in Python]
 ---
 This post will describe how to open and view LaVision DaVis IM7 files in Python.